by Jayne Burch

 - Coder - Knowledge of coding or at lead know enough to know what is needed to accomplish the goals for the company website.

-The Advantages of a hiring a Growth (Inbound Marketing) Agency.
+The Advantages of Hiring a Growth (Inbound Marketing) Agency.

 1. Marketing that is strategically focused and aligned with company goals

-2. Collaboration with the existing marketing and sales staff or acts as the entire marketing function
+2. Collaboration with the existing marketing and sales staff or acting as the entire marketing function

 4. All needed skills are available without having to hire more staff or manage contractors

-The cost of hiring an internal marketing staff is what most compelling.
+The cost of hiring an internal marketing staff is what is most compelling.

 The Financial Advantage of Outsourcing Your Marketing

-According to Salary.com, just to hire one marketing manager costs well over $100k with salary and benefits.
+According to Salary.com, just hiring one marketing manager costs well over $100k with salary and benefits.